ChuckCaplan/IEC-printer/README.md

  * Certificate Maker

 Not Working / Issues:
- * Text-based printing like word processors - Not working at all
+ * Text-based printing like word processors - Not working, only graphics mode is supported
- * 1-Minute timeout for large jobs, makes all jobs 1 minute slower
  * LOAD"*",8,1 sometimes needs to be retried once (DEVICE NOT FOUND)

 # Project Folder Structure